pylayers/pylayers/doc/index.rst

 The simulator is written in Python and C making use of NumPy, SciPy, SimPy, Matplotlib, Scikit-Learn, Shapely, Networkx.
-It is designed to be easy to extend with new functionality, allowing it to continuously evolve as a common tool for research and development in a wide range of communications and localization applications.
-We encourage all users to contribute new algorithms, models and other improvements back to the project.
+It is designed to be easy to extend with new functionalities, allowing it to evolve as a common tool for research and development in a wide range of communications and localization applications.
+We warmly encourage all users to contribute new algorithms, models and other improvements back to the project.

-Just fork the github repository on github
+Just fork the github repository on github.

-IMUSim was written by Bernard Uguen, Nicolas Amiot, at the IETR, University of Rennes 1.
+Pylayers was written by Bernard Uguen, Nicolas Amiot, Mohamed Laaraiedh, Yu Lei, Roxana Burghelea , Friedman Tchoffo Talom at the IETR, University of Rennes 1.
-This work was supported by the Bretagne Region Council (Project LOCUS), by the french ANR project AUBADE and CORMORAN and by project the european project FP7 UCELLS, FP7 WHERE1, FP7 WHERE2.
+This work has been supported by the Bretagne Region Council (Project LOCUS), by the french ANR project AUBADE and CORMORAN and by the european projects FP7 UCELLS, FP7 WHERE1, FP7 WHERE2.

 Publications